Lisa Singletary, is a talented in the theater and in cinema. She has 8 important awards and gave us an opportunity for interviewing.

 TOC - Can you tell me about your education in New Orleans?

 Sure.
 I didn't actually start college at all until I had been working full-time for close to a decade.
 But once I did, I got through it quickly.
 First, I completed a Bachelor of Interdisciplinary Studies from University of New Orleans.
 It was a program that let you combine up to 3 related majors without having to increase your hours, as long as you could present a thesis showing how the three interconnect.
-I chose sociology, political science, and business, with some psychology and criminology courses added in because I enjoy understanding people and society frombbeb4009a9-headshot
+I chose sociology, political science, and business, with some psychology and criminology courses added in because I enjoy understanding people and society from

 TOC - What filmmakers do you admire?